Memorial Medical Center

 A New Light

-It is said that those who died after the hurricane hit are leaving their mark on the property.
-It is said that the spirits are not leaving because they were not given justice.
+It is said that those who died after Hurricane Katrina hit are leaving their mark on the property.
+Their spirits are not leaving because they were not given justice.
 The building has decayed faster than people initially thought it would and it is believed to happen due to the injustice that was served to those who had died.
 It is said that the ghosts of those who died or were killed are roaming around the halls.
 It is a jail for them.
 It seems as if the ghosts cannot move past this incident and that they are trapped here for all eternity.

 One instance that happened was when someone had turned the corner to a room that had caught fire after the storm.
 The room had burnt paint chips.
 She saw bodies on the wall and her breath was taken away.
 The woman saw flames and had to blink to make sure they were not real.